le-fractal/oc7-l10n-backport/README.md

 Make Pull Requests
 ------------------

-On github and fo reach repository, compare ownCloud's stable7 branch with your fork's l10n-xx-backport (or whatever you called it) branch and make a pull request.
+On github and for each repository, compare ownCloud's stable7 branch with your fork's l10n-xx-backport (or whatever you called it) branch and make a pull request.